Indiemark 2 Lens Encoder

 Physical setup

-Choose the gear that correctly interfaces with your lens.
+• Choose the gear that correctly interfaces with your lens.
 Gears can be replaced by using a 1.3mm allen wrench.
+The default gear pitch is 0.8mod for cine lenses, but 0.6 and 0.5 are also available for broadcast lenses.

 It doesn't matter which side of the lens you mount the encoders.
 When you Zero the encoder, it will report positive values no matter which direction it is spun.